slothbear/gittyup/README.md

 Typical usage:

     $ adcopu
-    enter commit message> Added all the things
-    [master 318bd11] Added all the things
+    enter commit message (blank to exit)> Added all the things [master 318bd11] Added all the things
      1 files changed, 2 insertions(+), 0 deletions(-)
     ... wait for push to start, then ...